Qwerasdzxc/RAF-Airlines-Mobile-application/README.md

 ---

 ## Setup
-Clone this repo to your desktop and launch mock for testing or pull RAF Airlines Spring application for the full project implementation
+Clone this repo to your desktop and launch mock for testing or pull RAF Airlines Spring application for the full project implementation.

 ---

 ## Usage
-Run the application and enjoy
+Run the application and enjoy!

 ---

 ## Notes
-This application was built in parallel with https://github.com/Qwerasdzxc/RAF-Airlines
+This application was built in parallel with https://github.com/Qwerasdzxc/RAF-Airlines and https://github.com/Qwerasdzxc/RAF-Airlines-Administrator-Portal

 Enjoy!